 A degree from the School of Business is a gateway to doing business your way at all levels across a wide variety of industries and sectors.
 And it doesn’t stop there.

-- Have a marketable idea that keeps you up at night?
-Our relationship with The Cube in Peterborough, the Community Innovation Lab in Oshawa or FastStart provides the opportunity to bring that idea to market.
+- Future entrepreneurs can connect with the Innovation Cluster in Peterborough or the Community Innovation Lab in Oshawa.
+FastStart provides the opportunity to bring that idea to market.

 Our small class size is a hallmark of our personalized education model and with manageable student to faculty ratios, our expert faculty and fellow student cohorts get to know each other and their respective ambitions very well.